carloscabo/MQBE/README.md

 This small function creates JS events that are fired when you enter or leave a CSS media query _state_, for instance from desktop to tablet... etc. It's useful when you need to start or stop some JS functionallity depending on MediaQuery changes / states.

-I developped it firstly for a project where several sliders must to be created on mobile only.
+ I developed it for a project where several sliders must be created on mobile only.

 # Requirements